 It is the federal Controlled Substances Act (CSA) that makes marijuana and its derivatives illegal.
 More specifically, the CSA classifies marijuana as a Schedule I controlled substance, which means it has been deemed to have a high potential for abuse and dependency, with no recognized medical use or value.
 Accordingly, the CSA provides that the growth, distribution, use and possession of marijuana is criminal and can be prosecuted under federal law.
-As of the date of this article, there are two efforts pending in Congress to remove marijuana from Schedule 1.

-Despite the CSA, the states have moved to decriminalize and legalize cannabis for both medicinal and recreational purposes.
-Below is a detailed analysis of the state laws legalizing various forms of cannabis, which is obviously at odds with the CSA.
+Despite the CSA, states have moved to decriminalize and legalize cannabis for both medicinal and recreational purposes.
+Below is a detailed analysis of the state laws legalizing various forms of cannabis, which are at odds with the CSA.
 Given that states have been legalizing medical marijuana since the 1990s, the United States Supreme Court has already had the opportunity to put to rest any doubt as to whether federal law reigns supreme on the issue.
 In 2005, the Gonzales v.
 Raich decision made clear that in accordance with the Commerce Clause and Supremacy Clause, the CSA trumps state law for purposes of federal criminal prosecutions.
 That is, even if the use of marijuana is legal under state law, an individual cannot be spared from federal prosecution on such grounds.

 In August 2013, after Colorado and Washington enacted laws authorizing the recreational use of marijuana, the DOJ issued another memorandum to provide guidance concerning marijuana enforcement under the CSA.
 This was known as the “Cole Memo.”
 Once again, it noted that while marijuana remains illegal under federal law, the federal government would continue to rely on state and local law enforcement agencies to address marijuana activity in accordance with its own state laws; and, it would step “in to enforce the CSA only when the use, possession, cultivation, or distribution of marijuana has threatened to cause one of the [eight] harms” it has delineated as enforcement priorities important to the federal government (e.g., preventing the distribution of marijuana to minors; preventing revenue from the sale of marijuana from going to criminal enterprises, gangs, and cartels; preventing the diversion of marijuana from states where it is legal under state law in some form to other states; preventing state-authorized marijuana activity from being used as a cover or pretext for the trafficking of other illegal drugs or other illegal activity).

-However, the DOJ warned that its deference to state and local authorities is based upon its expectation that state laws “authorizing marijuana-related conduct will implement strong and effective regulatory and enforcement systems that will address the threats those state laws could pose to public safety, public health, and other law enforcement interests.”
+However, DOJ warned that its deference to state and local authorities is based upon its expectation that state laws “authorizing marijuana-related conduct will implement strong and effective regulatory and enforcement systems that will address the threats those state laws could pose to public safety, public health, and other law enforcement interests.”
 Therefore, if it were determined that a state or various states did not live up to such expectations, the DOJ would consider reversing course.

-The Rohrbacher-Blumenauer is now the only federal initiative protecting states in which medical marijuana has been legalized.
+The Rohrabacher-Blumenauer Amendment is now the only federal initiative protecting states in which medical marijuana has been legalized.
 In January 2018, the Attorney General rescinded the Ogden and Cole memoranda, causing alarm across the nation.
 DOJ did not announce any replacement policy for the rescinded policies, however, DOJ is constrained by the Rohrbacher-Blumenauer amendment and for the time being cannot expend funds to pursue prosecutions related to state-legalized medical marijuana production, sale, or consumption.